 So, whenever there's a chore to be done, watch to see if your little shadow wants to "help" out.
 If they show interest, invite them in.
 And whenever you can, make it real.
 Hand them a sponge or a brush or a squeegie, not a toy.
 Give them a bottle or bucket of water (not any cleaning fluids at this point), and watch how they try to do what you do.
 Several things are happening when you do this...

-1. Little ones don't know how to behave yet so they use you as their model.
-After all, you are their introduction to the world, their first and best teacher.
-And one of the ways they learn from you is by doing what you do.
+1. Little ones don't know how to behave so they use you as their model.
+They learn from you by doing what you do.
+Go at their pace.

 2. When little ones mirror your movements, they are moving their bodies in new and unique ways.
-They're learning what they can do with their bodies, which in turn is developing new and important pathways in the brain.
+They're learning what they can do and developing new and important pathways in the brain.

-3. And you're together as partners in the process, in the moment, sharing the task at hand.
-They are "shoulder to shoulder" with you and that makes them feel important.
-And, remember, no matter what the outcome, at this stage, the result is always "a job well done."
+3. And you're together in the process, in the moment, sharing the task at hand.
+When you are "shoulder to shoulder" it makes them feel important.